 5. Prioritize a Patient-Doctor Relationship

-At Austin FM, our physicians spend time with you to understand your health background and symptoms.
+At Austin FH, our physicians spend time with you to understand your health background and symptoms.
 Prioritizing a therapeutic patient-doctor relationship, we actively involve our patients at every stage of the healing process so you feel in control of your own health and wellness.

 6. Improve Your Health as Soon as Possible